oliverandrich/django-tailwind-cli/docs/settings.md

 The default configuration also embrasses the nice trick authored by Carlton Gibson in his post [Using Django’s template loaders to configure Tailwind¶](https://noumenal.es/notes/tailwind/django-integration/).
 The implementation adopts Carlton's implementation to honor the conventions of this project.
 If you put your `tailwind.config.js` in a different location then your `BASE_DIR`, you have to change this file too.

+This configuration uses the management command `tailwind list_templates`, which list all the templates files inside your project.

 ```javascript title="tailwind.config.js"
 /** @type {import('tailwindcss').Config} */
 const plugin = require("tailwindcss/plugin");